-- · Screening: only those volunteers with appropriate motivations and resources are selected. - Training: an extensive program emphasizes both general counseling skills and crisis intervention techniques. - Matching: the ability of a volunteer to respond to the particular needs and interests of the individual probationer determines assignments.
+- Screening: only those volunteers with appropriate motivations and resources are selected. - Training: an extensive program emphasizes both general counseling skills and crisis intervention techniques. - Matching: the ability of a volunteer to respond to the particular needs and interests of the individual probationer determines assignments.

-The program has recently expanded to serve alcohol and drug abusers and older offenders.
+The program has expanded to serve an increasing caseload of alcohol and drug abusers.